pts/pts-xtiny/README.txt

 Q2.
 Which compilers are supported?
 """"""""""""""""""""""""""""""""""
-gcc-4.4 and later, and clang-3.0 and later.
+gcc-4.4 and later (including gcc-4.8, gcc-6.4 and gcc-7.3), and clang-3.0
+and later.
 Probably it would be possible to make it work with gcc-4.3, gcc-4.2 and gcc-4.1 if there is interest.

 pts-xtiny includes a linker (ld.xtiny) and an assembler (as.xtiny), and it doesn't use the GNU Binutils installed to your system.
 Thus your Binutils